ompatel-2004/devops-intern-final/README.md

 - Build SHA
 - Container behaviour

-The workflow publishes to GHCR only on pushes to `main`.
+GHCR publication occurs only on pushes to `main`.

 Published tags: